Co-founder at Movinhand & Enrollhand

 - The majority of people are not interested in your offer

-- A single ad won’t persuade many who could enroll if you haven’t built a relationship
+- A single advert won’t persuade if you haven’t built a relationship

 - You can’t target all relevant needs in a single ad